 - In winter prune away thin canes and bent canes; leave two to four sturdy canes for each foot of row or six to seven canes per plant.
 Winter pruning is often referred to as thinning.

 - Blackberry canes fruit only once.
-The object of pruning is to removed fruited canes and select strong canes for fruiting the following year.
+The object of pruning is to remove fruited canes and select strong canes for fruiting the following year.

 - Do not prune cane tips; blackberries fruit at the end of canes.